What Are Fodmaps?

 In my opinion, for most people, GAPS starves bacteria for too long.
 We should be removing the unwanted microbes as soon as possible through starving unwanted microbes and using antimicrobials, then introducing low FODMAP vegetables as quickly as possible.
 Low FODMAP vegetables will feed the wanted bacteria.
 As the wanted microbes become more abundant, they regain control of the colon.

-Fibre is a crucial component of gut healing
+Fibre is a crucial component of

 .
 Any diet that restricts fibre should be short term only.
 There should be a plan to increase fibre when appropriate.
 If there is discomfort caused by fibre, the objective must be to remove the underlying reason for the discomfort.
 Fibre is a healthy and important part of the diet but, for some people, fibre restriction may be necessary for the short term.